wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/optimize-app-load-time/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the preloader control Visible property that is set to showLoader variable.](../media/6-visible-show-loader.png)](../media/6-visible-show-loader.png#lightbox)

-Then, in App.OnStart, you can turn on the loading image before loading the data, and then you can turn off the image after the data is loaded.
+Then, in **App.OnStart**, you can turn on the loading image before loading the data, and then you can turn off the image after the data is loaded.

     Set(showLoader, true);